 WooCommerce

-This is a free WordPress plugin.
-Premium extensions: Typically range from $49-$299 per extension annually.
+WooCommerce is a free WordPress plugin.
+Premium extensions range from $49-$299 each.

-Value consideration: While WooCommerce appears the most cost-effective initially, businesses often need multiple premium extensions to match features available in Shopware’s Professional Edition.
+Value consideration: While WooCommerce appears to be the most cost-effective initially, businesses often need multiple premium extensions to match the features available in Shopware’s Professional Edition.

 Development and Implementation Factors